playcanvas/developer.playcanvas.com/content/en/tutorials/advanced/real-time-multiplayer.md

 * Players are removed when they close the game.
 * Adding respawning functionality for when players fall off the edge.

 There's a lot of information online about creating multiplayer games that you can read into.
 Keep in mind this is only a very basic implementation of multiplayer.
-Realistically, when creating larger multiplayer games you'll want to consider using an [authoritive server][10], instead of handling all the game logic on the client.
-You might also want to look into a more permanent server host like [Amazon][5], [OpenShift][6], or [Azure.][11]
+Realistically, when creating larger multiplayer games you'll want to consider using an authoritive server, instead of handling all the game logic on the client.
+You might also want to look into a more permanent server host like [Amazon][5], [OpenShift][6], or [Azure][9].

 Here's the full Network script: